Sigma Pi: Local chapter or member misconduct

 In March 2017, the Executive Office of Sigma Pi opted to close its colony at Illinois Wesleyan University after an investigation launched due to a member of the colony being pulled over for drunk driving.
 The investigation found that the colony may have sponsored an event where underage drinking could have occurred.
 This was the colony's first offense, though a prior iteration of Sigma Pi on this campus faced its own risk management problems.
 The colony was noted in this case to have a "failure to attend to the culture of risk management."

-In mid-November 2018, a pledge was found unresponsive and later pronounced dead at an unofficial annex house to Ohio University's Epsilon chapter of Sigma Pi.
+In mid-November 2018, a former pledge was found unresponsive and later pronounced dead at an unofficial annex house to Ohio University's Epsilon chapter of Sigma Pi.
 The chapter was issued a cease and desist by the school's administration and the incident is under investigation by Ohio University and Athens, Ohio police.
 In April 2019, Ohio University permanently barred Sigma Pi from operating at any of its campuses.
 Current Sigma Pi members are additionally barred from joining any other social fraternity on campus or creating or colonizing a new fraternity.
-In February 2019, the estate of the deceased pledge, Collin Wiant, filed a wrongful death lawsuit against Sigma Pi alleging that Wiant and other pledges were hazed.
+In February 2019, the estate of the deceased former pledge, Collin Wiant, filed a wrongful death lawsuit against Sigma Pi alleging that Wiant and other pledges were hazed.
 This hazing included being forced to drink a gallon of beer in one hour, and be beaten and humiliated.
 The suit alleges that this pattern of activity ultimately resulted in Wiant's death.

 On April 12, 2019, a University at Buffalo chapter caused all Greek life at the university to be suspended along with the creation of a new internal review committee for Greek Life following potential hazing.
 The student, Sebastian Serafin-Bazan, died five days later.
 The investigation is ongoing as of April 17, 2019.

+In 2021, the chapter at the University of Indiana was suspended for at least two years for hazing pledges, endangering others, dishonest conduct, and failure to comply with university regulations.